GustavHandmark/KrustyKookies-Database/README.md

 # EDAF75, project report

-This is the report for
+This is the report for:

  + Daniel Regefalk, `ine15dre`
  + Fredrik Olsson, `ine15fol`